-The House resumed consideration in committee of the whole of all of the votes in the Supplementary Estimates (A) for the fiscal year ending March 31, 2021, Mrs. Carol Hughes in the chair.
+The House resumed consideration in committee of the whole of all votes in the supplementary estimates (A) for the fiscal year ending March 31, 2021, Mrs. Carol Hughes in the chair.

 Madam Chair, today we are in the House for a relatively short amount of time since we have only four hours to talk about the government's $87 billion in spending.